kombora-tawana/the_odin_project/rock_paper_scissors/README.md

 2. Computer chooses a play
 3. Results are shared
 4. Play another round until 5 rounds have been played
-5. Win at least 3/5's of the games and you win the set
+5. Have a higher score than the computer and you win the set